CrocoFactory/sensei/docs/learn/concurrency_parallelism.md

   Without `async/await`, handling concurrency would require more complex techniques, such as using threads or callback-based approaches.
   Threads introduce additional complexity with context switching, synchronization, and debugging challenges.
-  Before, asynchronous programming often involved callbacks, which could lead to deeply nested code, known as "callback hell." `async/await` provides a linear, more intuitive flow of code while retaining the benefits of concurrency.

 * **Lower Memory Usage**
    `asyncio`-based coroutines are lightweight compared to threads.
 They consume fewer resources because they don’t involve OS-level threads, and switching between coroutines is much cheaper than switching between threads.
 This means that you can handle a large number of concurrent tasks (like thousands of web requests) with significantly less memory overhead.

+///info
+Before, in some languages, asynchronous programming often involved callbacks to achive concurrency, which could lead to deeply nested code, known as "callback hell." `async/await` provides a linear, more intuitive flow of code while retaining the benefits of concurrency.
+///

 Here is a table illustrating the differences between `asyncio`, `multithreading`, and `multiprocessing`.